 No Soil Movement (NSM) refers to activities where soil movement must not occur.
 NSM can generally be achieved in dry conditions but not in wet conditions.
 It is an appropriate requirement for activities such as walking, driving (rubber tyred vehicles only), spraying, scrub rolling or slashing vegetation (as long it does not expose or move mineral earth).
-A NSM requirement on roads is indicated on management maps with yellow diamonds.
+A NSM requirement on roads is indicated on management maps using a COE with a yellow background where NSM starts (a point where traffic can turnaround or be redirected) and with yellow diamonds shown on the road alignment.